beumsk/beumsk.github.io/README.md

   },
   ```
 - Create an optimized miniature image and upload in /public/images/projects
+  - Dimensions of 1366x768px reduced to 683x384px in .jpg
 - Create an optimized full size screenshot of live version and upload in /public/images/projects
+  - Full dimension? in .jpg

 ### PERSO